A proposal is a written offer to solve a technical problem

 with the pictograph often found in newspapers can easily

 see this difference.
-You might imagine, for example,
+You might imagine, for example, that

-over-alled men, each man representing 5,000 workers
+men, each man representing 5,000 workers except the last

-precise in communicating information.
-For a technically
+in communicating information.
+For a technically trained

-This difference between precise information and dramatization,
+difference between precise information and dramatization,

 qualified by reference to the intended reader, should